romanpauk/dingo/test/matrix/README.md

 records the separate shape-detection limitation caused by accepting the opaque probe.

+Standard wrapper combinations use a recursive composition model with regular, move-only, and copy-only leaves.
+Its operators mirror every non-identity dependency shape: pointer, const-pointer, shared-pointer, unique-pointer, optional, array, and variant.
+The model has an explicit maximum depth of two.
+It generates every unary application and every distinct canonical variant pair at each level, then renders the C++ dependency type once.
+Constructor detection, resolution, and invocation consume that same catalog.
+The latter two form the full product:

+`composition x operation x container x scope x compatible request_strategy`

+The container axis reuses the core runtime, static, generic runtime/static, and mixed containers.
+The scope axis covers shared, unique, and external storage.
+Shared and external storage use a stable request; unique storage crosses value and rvalue requests.
+Static-only external cells remain in the product as explicit skips because external storage requires runtime registration.
+Mixed cells use a static anchor and register the composition at runtime, so they exercise both halves of the mixed container.
+The contract rejects missing product cells, so adding a leaf, operator, container, scope, or request strategy expands resolution and invocation without requiring hand-written wrapper cases.

+Every product cell is generated.
+Supported cells compile and execute; unsupported cells remain visible as skipped tests with a reason.
+Shared storage requires a movable composition.
+The current container also cannot publish an exact composed type when a raw or smart pointer is the outer wrapper around another wrapper, or when pointer-to-const normalization occurs inside a wrapper.
+These limitations do not disable supported stable inverse compositions such as `optional<shared_ptr<T>>` and `optional<unique_ptr<T>>`, or exact owning `variant<shared_ptr<T>, unique_ptr<T>>` requests.
+Owning optional requests with a composed operand and owning arrays of optionals remain explicit unsupported cells because resolution selects an inner conversion instead of materializing the exact outer type.

+Operators declare positional resolution limitations alongside their type and copy/move rules.
+A limitation may select request strategies and operand operator categories; scope rules declare materialization and registration requirements.
+The row generator evaluates this metadata without procedural wrapper-specific branches.

+The complete product also records shape-detection limitations for optional values containing pointers or copy-only array/variant composites.
+These cells remain in the matrix as skips with their reason, like signature-recovery limitations.

 Its argument-conversion sub-matrix uses the supported combinations of:

 `argument_storage x conversion_category`